adithi2905/info-viz-predictive-health-analytics/README.md

 Because the health events dataset does not explicitly associate individual events with specific chronic conditions, this assumption was adopted to enable consistent estimation of longevity patterns and downstream analysis.

 ---

+## Dashboard Design and Key Visualizations

+The dashboard was designed to show the three factors that influence life expectancy.
+One of the key aspects focuses on the personal choices of individuals, such as smoking, drinking, and opioid addiction, analyzed among people with a sedentary lifestyle as well as those who are physically active.

+We also visualized opioid addiction among people living alone.
+These insights can be filtered across various states and viewed over a range of years using a year slider or slicer.

+We further explored how air quality varies with changes in population across states.
+In future iterations, we plan to replace total population with per-capita measures to provide a more normalized and meaningful comparison.

+To analyze health outcomes in more detail, we examined the relationship between longevity and the number of chronic disease cases using a combination of line charts and bar graphs across various states.
+This helped identify trends and variations in longevity patterns associated with different chronic conditions.

+Additionally, we analyzed how disease severity influences outcomes, providing insight into how more severe conditions correlate with changes in longevity.

+Finally, we computed the overall average longevity and used a performance indicator to visualize how longevity is distributed across different states, enabling comparative analysis at the state level.

+---